pyeventsourcing/esdbclient/README.md

 )
 ```

-If the append operation is successful, this method returns an integer
+If the operation is successful, this method returns an integer
 representing the overall "commit position" as it was when the operation
 was completed.
 Otherwise, an exception will be raised.